lalibretti/Lauren-Libretti/README.md

-# PortfolioProject- Readme

-## Lauren Libretti Portfolio Site 🙋🏻‍♀️
+# Lauren Libretti Portfolio Site 🙋🏻‍♀️

 ### A portfolio site for Lauren to feature both 💻 development work and 💡 design work.
 ----